-- 2.1 That Cabinet approves the revised Business Case included at Appendix 1 of this report. - 2.2 That Cabinet approves the allocation of £38.5m from the Regeneration and Investment Fund to support the developments as set out in this report. - 2.3 That Cabinet recommends to Full Council, the approval of an extension to the Nuplace Loan Facilities Agreement of £36m, the rate and terms to be delegated for approval to the Council's s151 Officer in consultation with the Cabinet Member for Council Finance & Governance. - 2.4 That Cabinet delegates authority to the Chief Executive in consultation with the Housing Investment Programme Board to: - 2.4.1 Agree and enter into where necessary any documents, as required, to implement the recommendations contained within the revised Business Case. - 2.4.2 Agree and enter into where necessary any agreements, as required, for the disposal or acquisition of land required to give effect to the recommendations contained within the Business Case. - 2.5 That Cabinet delegate authority to the Associate Director: Policy & Governance to seal or sign any documents required to give effect to the recommendations contained in this report.
+- 2.1 That Full Councill note the revised Business Case included at Appendix 1 of this report. - 2.2 That Full Council note the allocation of £38.5m from the Regeneration and Investment Fund to support the developments as set out in this report. - 2.3 That Full Council approve an extension to the Nuplace Loan Facilities Agreement of £36m, the rate and terms to be delegated for approval to the Council's s151 Officer in consultation with the Cabinet Member for Council Finance & Governance. - 2.4 That Full Council note the delegation of authority to the Chief Executive in consultation with the Housing Investment Programme Board to: - 2.4.1 Agree and enter into where necessary any documents, as required, to implement the recommendations contained within the revised Business Case. - 2.4.2 Agree and enter into where necessary any agreements, as required, for the disposal or acquisition of land required to give effect to the recommendations contained within the Business Case. - 2.5 That Full Council note the delegation of authority to the Associate Director: Policy & Governance to seal or sign any documents required to give effect to the recommendations contained in this report.